KonduitAI/deeplearning4j-examples-refactor/cuda-specific-examples/src/main/java/org/deeplearning4j/examples/multigpu/advanced/transferlearning/vgg16/README.md

-FIXME:
+##### TransferLearning
-Demonstrates use of the dl4j transfer learning API which allows users to

-	- construct a model based off an existing model
+Demonstrates use of the dl4j transfer learning API which allows users to construct a model based off an existing model by modifying the architecture, freezing certain parts selectively and then fine tuning parameters.
+Read the documentation for the Transfer Learning API at [https://deeplearning4j.org/transfer-learning](https://deeplearning4j.org/transfer-learning).
-	- "freeze" certain layers
-	- fine tune learning parameters

-Explore preferably in the following order.
- 1. Read TransferLearning.md
- 2. Run "EditLastLayerOthersFrozen" to modify just the last layer in org.deeplearning4j.transferlearning.vgg16 and use it to fit the dataset.
-This is expected to run a while depending on your hardware.
- 3. Build the same architecture in (2) but with featurized datasets
- 	* Run "FeaturizedPreSave" which will featurize ~3000 images by passing them through org.deeplearning4j.transferlearning.vgg16.
-This is also expected to run a while depending on your hardware.
+More more examples refer to the section in the dl4j-example repo [here](../../../../../../../../../../../dl4j-examples/src/main/java/org/deeplearning4j/examples/advanced/features/transferlearning/README.md)

+* [FeaturizedPreSave.java](src/main/java/org/deeplearning4j/examples/multigpu/advanced/transferlearning/vgg16/FeaturizedPreSave.java) & FitFromFeaturized.java (src/main/java/org/deeplearning4j/examples/multigpu/advanced/transferlearning/vgg16/FitFromFeaturized.java)
- 	* Run "FitFromFeaturize" which will show you how to fit to presaved data so you can iterate quicker with different learning parameters.
-Fitting with the presaved dataset is very quick.
+Save time on the forward pass during multiple epochs by "featurizing" the datasets.
+FeaturizedPreSave saves the output at the last frozen layer and FitFromFeaturize fits to the presaved data so you can iterate quicker with different learning parameters.
- 4. "EditAtBottleneckOthersFrozen" for a look into how to rework model architecure by adding/removing vertices
- 5. "FineTuneFromBlockFour" to show you how to continue training on a saved transfer learning model

-You can read the documentation for the Transfer Learning API at [https://deeplearning4j.org/transfer-learning](https://deeplearning4j.org/transfer-learning).